 All Rituals products are centered on authentic and ancient routines from the Far East.
 What was it that made you decide to build your brand on the roots of Asian practices and ceremonies?

 People all over the world are living life in the fast lane, doing things on autopilot, so I decided that I wanted to change that by transforming mundane routines into more meaningful moments.
-In practice that meant that I wanted to reinvent ordinary products like shower gels and shaving foams into something really special.
+In practice that meant that I wanted to reinvent ordinary products like shower gels and shaving foams for men into something really special.
 I had worked in the industry for over 15 years and going out on my own was my one shot at changing the rules and doing things differently.
 Instead of moving full throttle forward I decided it would be best to research, look around and take a step back to nourish inspiration.
 I traveled and realised that in the western world we overlook the importance of past practices; we thrive on innovation and never look back.
 Ancient eastern traditions have an opposite approach and I understood that I had found my niche.

 Your favourite holiday destination?